orhun/git-cliff/website/docs/configuration.md

 ### Environment Configuration Overrides

-It's possible to use environment variable to override configuration elements.
+It's possible to use environment variables to override configuration elements.
 If an environment variable matches a configuration element the variable's value will be used instead of the element's.

 Examples: